 Victims of New Orleans Bourbon Street attack include student, former college football player and loving father

+(CNN) — Matthew Tenedorio, 25, had a superpower: He could make people laugh, his cousin said.

-(CNN) — A loving father of two, a former college football player, and a student from the University of Alabama were among at least 15 people killed when a rented pickup truck plowed into a crowd celebrating the New Year in New Orleans during Wednesday’s early hours.
+Tenedorio leaves behind two loving older brothers, his parents and many other devastated cousins, his cousin said.
+He’s one of the 14 people tragically killed when a rented pickup truck plowed into a crowd celebrating the New Year in New Orleans during Wednesday’s early hours.

-The FBI has identified Texas Army veteran Shamsud-Din Jabbar, 42, as the suspect of the attack in the city’s popular French Quarter, and is investigating it as an act of terrorism.
+Tenedorio’s cousin Zach Colgan told CNN he can’t stop replaying years of memories in his head, as the boys grew up together.

+“He liked telling stories.
+When he told stories, he pretty much painted the picture for you as if you were there,” Colgan said.
+“He walked into a room and he would light the room up.”

 Authorities have yet to release the names of the victims, but some have been identified by their relatives and people close to them.

-Here are the names and lives of the victims we’ve come to know so far:
+Here are the names of the victims and what we’ve come to know so far:

 Tiger Bech

-Note: UPDATE: An earlier version of this story included the attacker in the number of people killed.
-At least 14 people were killed.
-The attacker is also dead.